Could a single pill before surgery cut opioid use after kidney stone treatment?

 Summary

-This study tested whether giving a single dose of pregabalin (a nerve pain medication) about an hour before kidney stone surgery could reduce pain and the need for opioid painkillers afterward.
-118 adults having ureteroscopy with a ureteral stent were randomly assigned to receive either pregabalin or a placebo.
-Researchers then measured pain scores and how much opioid medication patients used after surgery.
+This study tested whether giving a single dose of pregabalin (Lyrica) before ureteroscopy—a surgery for kidney stones that often leaves a temporary stent in the ureter—can reduce pain and the need for opioid painkillers afterward.
+118 adults were randomly assigned to receive either pregabalin or a placebo about an hour before surgery.
+Researchers then measured pain scores and how much opioid medication patients used during recovery.
+The goal is to find a safer, non-narcotic way to manage post-surgery discomfort.

 Disclaimer